Will the housing market crash in the US in 2023? Here’s what the experts say

 Goldman Sachs advised clients in a January letter that four US cities will see a major boom-to-bust comparable to that experienced during the 2008 housing bubble bursting.
 At that time, across the US home prices tanked around 27 percent according to the S&P CoreLogic Case-Shiller index leading to the Great Recession.

 While this deflating housing market is not like the crash 15 years ago, strategists from the bank forecast homes in San Jose, California; Austin, Texas; Phoenix, Arizona; and San Diego, California, all losing about 25 percent of their value.
 However, other parts of the nation will see more moderate corrections, and some could possibly even experience modest gains like Baltimore and Miami.

 It will be a moderate downturn

 The consensus among housing experts according to chief economist at NAR, Rob Dietz, is that they are all “thinking this is going to be a moderate downturn.”
 He along with his colleagues don’t expect “price drops on the scale of the declines experienced during the Great Recession.”
 Furthermore the dynamics are much different than that massive downturn with household and bank finances in much better conditions, and millions of homeowners locked in sub-five-percent mortgage rates.

-Helping matters, mortgage rates have come down after peaking in late October and early November by nearly a full percentage point.
-The 30-year mortgage rate ticked down to 6.09 percent for the week ending 2 February, the lowest level since September.
+Mortgage rates have come down after peaking in late October and early November.
+However, they are now again inching closer to 7% after ticking down to 6.09 percent for the week ending 2 February.

 To be able to comment you must be registered and logged in.
 Forgot password?